nathanpeck/awesome-ecs/README.md

   - [The Hitchhikers Guide to AWS ECS and Docker](http://start.jcolemorrison.com/the-hitchhikers-guide-to-aws-ecs-and-docker/) by [J. Cole Morrison](https://twitter.com/JColeMorrison) - Introduction to AWS ECS concepts
   - [Working with AWS ECS](https://blog.rackspace.com/working-aws-ecs) by [Sriram Rajan](https://twitter.com/sriramrajan) of Rackspace

-### Automated Infrastructure
+### Infrastructure as Code

-Tools to help you set up a cluster of EC2 hosts for ECS to use to run your docker containers:
+Examples of using tools to describe your ECS infrastructure as code, for automation of deployments:

+   - [mu](https://github.com/stelligent/mu) - Automates everything relating to ECS devops and CI/CD.
+This framework lets you write a simple metadata file and it constructs all the infrastructure you need so that you can deploy to ECS by simply pushing to your Git repo.
   - [CloudFormation ECS](https://github.com/awslabs/ecs-refarch-cloudformation) - Reference architecture for deploying microservices to ECS in tiered VPC with NAT gateways and two availability zones.
   - [Terraform ECS](https://github.com/arminc/terraform-ecs) by [Armin Coralic](https://twitter.com/acoralic) - Production ready AWS ECS infrastructure as code with Terraform
   - [CloudFormation Templates by Cloudonaut](https://cloudonaut.io/new-cloudformation-templates-ecs-cluster-service-legacy-vpc-wrapper-automated-tests/)
-  - [Deployfish](https://github.com/caltechads/deployfish) by [Caltech ADS](http://ads.caltech.edu/) - Manage your whole application lifecycle in Amazon ECS
   - [ecsq](https://github.com/mightyguava/ecsq) - A developer friendly tool for querying the state of an ECS cluster
+  - [deployfish](https://github.com/caltechads/deployfish) - Write a simplified `deployfish.yml` file describing your deployment and let this tool handle the heavy lifting of deploying your service.

 ### Build and Deploy Tools

 Tools to help you interact with ECS to launch your containers on your cluster of self managed EC2 instances:

   - [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) - Fantastic tool that provisions ECS infrastructure, builds and deploys your container, and connects your services to an application load balancer automatically
-  - [mu](https://github.com/stelligent/mu) - Automates everything relating to ECS devops and CI/CD.
-This framework lets you write a simple metadata file and it constructs all the infrastructure you need so that you can deploy to ECS by simply pushing to your Git repo.
   - [ecs-cli](https://github.com/aws/amazon-ecs-cli) - Docker Compose compatible deployment tool by AWS
   - [empire](https://github.com/remind101/empire/blob/master/README.md) - Control layer on top of ECS that provides a Heroku like workflow
   - [broadside](https://github.com/lumoslabs/broadside/) - Ruby based command line tool for deploying to ECS